-As for President Trump’s donating all of his presidential salary (as he promised to do during his campaign), to date that is an accurate statement.
-We reported previously that Trump has so far written a personal check each quarter in an amount equivalent to one-fourth of his annual salary to the following federal agencies: the National Park Service, the Department of Education, the Department of Health and Human Services, the Department of Transportation, and the Department of Veterans Affairs, the National Institute on Alcohol Abuse and Alcoholism, and the Department of Homeland Security.
+As for President Trump's donating all of his presidential salary (as he promised to do during his campaign), to date that is an accurate statement.
+We reported previously that Trump has so far written a personal check each quarter in an amount equivalent to one-fourth of his annual salary to the following federal agencies: the National Park Service, the Department of Education, the Department of Health and Human Services, the Department of Transportation, the Department of Veterans Affairs, the National Institute on Alcohol Abuse and Alcoholism, and the Department of Homeland Security.

 Former president Barack Obama, on the other hand, did not convert his entire presidential salary into donations (nor did he promise to), but it's false to say he donated "none" of it.
 According to Forbes, President Obama donated some $1.1 million (an amount representing 34% of the $3.2 million aggregate salary he received over eight years in office) to charitable causes during his term in office.
 This is a partial accounting of those donations: